 The other three offenses listed above – carrying a concealed weapon, possessing a gun in certain areas, or carrying a weapon to commit a crime – are charged as class A or B misdemeanors for first-time offenses.

 It is important to note that carrying modified weapons like a sawed-off shotgun can result in being charged with a second degree felony.

 Contact an Experienced Salt Lake City Criminal Defense Attorney Today

-If you or a family member was arrested for possessing a dangerous weapon, you should contact an experienced criminal defense attorney.
-Utah criminal attorney Darwin Overson is here to help you pursue a favorable outcome in your weapons offense case.
-To schedule a free legal consultation, contact Overson Law at (801) 895-3143.
+If you or a family member was arrested for possessing a dangerous weapon, you should contact an experienced Salt Lake City unlawful discharge of a firearm lawyer.
+Utah criminal defense attorney Darwin Overson is here to help you pursue a favorable outcome in your weapons offense case.
+To schedule a free legal consultation, contact Overson Law at (801) 758-2287.